shaimacs/Job-Search-Website/README.md

 ### A Job search Website
-Job Search website the allow the user to view jobs details, search for jobs based on city, job title and company name, also apply for jobs. and allow the admin to add new job, modify and delete jobs.
+Job Search website allows the user to view jobs details, search for jobs based on city, job title and company name, also apply for jobs. and allowing the admin to add new job, modify and delete jobs.